Airbus, Boeing to solve plane problems -Qatar CEO

 Qatar is due to receive its first 787 in June and its first A380 in 2013.

-Al Baker’s endorsement will be seen as significant because he is a major aircraft buyer who has severely criticized the two plane makers in the past.
+Al Baker’s endorsement will be seen as significant because he is a major aircraft buyer who has severely criticised the two planemakers in the past.